-introduced by Committee Chairman Patrick Leahy (D-VT), would require covered business entities to develop comprehensive data privacy and security programs, notify individuals whose SPII has been compromised, and impose criminal penalties for individuals who intentionally conceal the fact that a data breach has occurred.
+On September 22, 2011, the Senate Committee on the Judiciary voted to report three amended data security bills to the Senate.4 The "Personal Data Privacy and Security Act of 2011" (S. 1151), introduced by Committee Chairman Patrick Leahy (D-VT), would require covered business entities to develop comprehensive data privacy and security programs, notify individuals whose SPII has been compromised, and impose criminal penalties on individuals who intentionally conceal the fact that a data breach has occurred.
 The "Data Breach Notification Act of 2011" (S. 1408), introduced by Senator Dianne Feinstein (D-CA), is a narrower version of the Leahy bill that would mandate breach notification and criminalize concealment of a data breach, but would not require the development of data privacy and security programs.
 The "Personal Data Protection and Breach Accountability Act of 2011" (S. 1535), sponsored by Senator Richard Blumenthal (D-CT), is a somewhat broader version of Chairman Leahy's measure.

-Each of the bills defines a "security breach" generally as a compromise of the security, confidentiality, or integrity of, or the loss of, computerized data that results in, or that there is a reasonable basis to conclude has resulted in, the unauthorized access of SPII, or access of SPII in excess of authorization.
-The definition of SPII under each of the bills is broad and includes such information as, among other things, an individual's first initial and last name, in combination with any two of a home address, telephone number, birthdate or mother's maiden name; a nontruncated social security or government-issued identification number; biometric data such as finger or voice print; or a financial account number.
+Each of the bills defines a "security breach" generally as a compromise of the security, confidentiality, or integrity of, or the loss of, computerized data that results in, or that there is a reasonable basis to conclude has resulted in, the unauthorized access of SPII, or access of SPII in excess of authorization.5 The definition of SPII under each of the bills is broad and includes such information as, among other things, an individual's first initial and last name, in combination with any two of a home address, telephone number, birthdate, or mother's maiden name; a nontruncated social security or government-issued identification number; biometric data such as finger or voice print; or a financial account number.6

-- The Leahy Bill
+The Leahy Bill